benfjohnson/developer-dot/avatax/errors/AuthorizationException.md

     {
       "code": "AuthorizationException",
       "number": 31,
-      "message": "This service or operation is not authorized for this account or user.", "description": "-0-",
+      "message": "Authorization failed.",
-      "faultCode": "Client",
+      "description": "This service or operation is not authorized for this account or user.  -0-", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/AuthorizationException",
       "severity": "Exception"